-$^{^{2}}$ The committed amount is the Green Bond eligible portion of project proceeds and reported in US\$ millions.
+The allocated amount is the Green Bond eligible portion of project proceeds and reported in US\$ millions.

-3 The percentage shows the share of the total financing that is provided by WSSC Water.
+&lt;sup>2 The percentage shows the share of the total financing that is provided by WSSC Water.
 When a project is co-financed, this share could be used to apportion total results to WSSC Water.

-4 The allocated amount is the amount of Green Bond proceeds allocated to support the financing of disbursements to the project reported in US\$ millions.
+&lt;sup>3 The disbursed amount is the amount of Green Bond proceeds expensed by project and reported in US\$ millions.